CrowdHailer/gen_browser/README.md

 **Transparent bi-directional communication for clients, servers and more**

- GenBrowser gives every client a unique identifier that can be used to send messages to/from/between clients.
+ GenBrowser gives every client a unique identifier that can be used to send messages to/from/between clients AND server processes.

 ## Example